ibm-cloud-docs/discovery-data/faqs.md

 ![Shows where the documentation search field is situated at the start of the page](images/search-doc.png)

-## Can I integrate Watson Discovery with Watson Assistant?
-{: #faq-integrate}
-{: faq}

-You can integrate {{site.data.keyword.discoveryshort}} and {{site.data.keyword.conversationshort}} to make information that is stored in external data sources available to a virtual assistant.
-Create a *Conversational Search* project in {{site.data.keyword.discoveryshort}}, and then add the data sources that you want to make available to it.
-Next, create a *search integration* in {{site.data.keyword.conversationshort}}, and connect it to your {{site.data.keyword.discoveryshort}} project and collection.

 ## How does Watson Discovery access my data?
 {: #faq-connectors}
 {: faq}